turhansel/songish/README.md

 ```

 - Your app should be up and running on [http://localhost:3000](http://localhost:3000)
-- If you want to see the database in local you can go 'api/songs' [http://localhost:3000/api/songs](http://localhost:3000/api/songs)
+- If you want to see the database in local you can go [http://localhost:3000/api/songs](http://localhost:3000/api/songs)
-- To see database in production [https://song-app-fullstack.vercel.app/api/songs](https://song-app-fullstack.vercel.app/api/songs)
+- To see database in production [https://song-app-fullstack.vercel.app/api/songs](https://songish.vercel.app/api/songs)

-# Actually, I recommend you to go to the link I gave you to see the performance.
-[Song-App-Fullstack](https://song-app-fullstack.vercel.app/)
-# If you want to see the biography of the artist in coding challenge for step 3, you should click the more information button on the detail page.
+### If you want to see the biography of the artist, you should click the more information button on the detail page.
 I fetched this data from [https://www.theaudiodb.com/api_guide.php](https://www.theaudiodb.com/api_guide.php)

-### Thanks for helping me explore myself.
-This challenge has been very instructive for me.
-I learned about myself what i can do and what i cant.

-### Thank you for taking the time to assessment.